 Other Taxes Payable at Purchase

 GST or 'Goods and Services Tax' is a 5% Federal Tax that is payable on the sale of brand new or substantially renovated properties in BC*.
 Substantially renovated typically refers to buildings that have been completely overhauled excepting the original foundation, external walls, interior supporting walls, floor, roof and staircase.
 Newly constructed properties include presale condo sold by developers, or an owner-builder home.
 It also includes the assignment of contract purchased from another investor.
-Whether or not GST is payable not always immediately clear so care should be taken to make it so.
+Whether or not GST is payable not always immediately clear so care should be taken, and where liability is involved, it best to speak with a qualified tax accountant.
+GST can also apply to sales of vacant land used for business purposes or resulting from sub-division.

 There is a New Home Rebate which amounts to a 36% reduction in the GST that is payable for homes under $350,000, so long as the buyer intends on living there an his/her permanent residence.
 Property purchases between $350,000 and $450,000 qualify for partial rebates and those over $450,000 receive no GST at all.